Frequently Asked Questions

 What kinds of research studies do you conduct?

 DermResearch focuses on skin studies, so we research treatments for everything from acne to rosacea to eczema to toenail fungus, psoriasis, and cellulite.
 We also conduct clinical trials for people with healthy skin.
 We also focus on research studies for migraines, allergies, women’s health, and hair loss.
-Read more about our company.
+View our currently enrolling studies.

 Do all studies require blood draws?